karripar/va-hybrid-types/README.md

 - Check `src/DBTypes.ts` for instructions how to write types

-- Install the types as a node module by running `npm i --save-dev github:karripar/va-hybrid-types`
+- Install the types as a node module by running `npm i --save-dev github:karripar/va-hybrid-types` in your project root